My hair journey

 Then I was finally free!
 And I loved it!

 Ps.
-Shout out to all organizations that allow their employees to wear their hair as they wish to.
+Shout out to all organisations that allow their employees to wear their hair as they wish to.